netlabsorg/odin32/doc/Readme.txt

   When using Warp 4, we recommend you apply fixpack 13 or higher.
   * Warp 3 is not officially supported, but is reported to work by using Warp 4 open32 dlls and patching them.

+In order to use system tray (notification/indicator area) support, you will need to install XWP/eWPS and the Extended System Tray widget for XCenter/eCenter available at ftp://ftp.netlabs.org/pub/qt4/xsystray/ (version 0.1.1 and above).

 Manual installation without WarpIn is not recommended.
 If you don't use WarpIn, then you *must* execute odininst.exe in the Odin system32 directory. (the first